Package coalton

 A function which can be used in place of any value, throwing an error at runtime.

-Is X or Y True?
-Note that this is a function which means both X and Y will be evaluated.
-Use the OR macro for short-circuiting behavior.
+Is either x or y true?
+Note that this is a function which means both x and y will be evaluated.
+Use the or macro for short-circuiting behavior.

-Are X and Y True?
-Note that this is a function which means both X and Y will be evaluated.
+Are both x and y true?
+Note that this is a function which means both x and y will be evaluated.
 Use the AND macro for short-circuiting behavior.

 Package coalton-library/functions